 Fig. 4.4 Snapshots of the Picturask interface.
-The task was to estimate the number of circles shown for a limited time (5 seconds).
-On the answering interface (above), users were allowed to find out the previous answer of selected (by them, and at most 10) other users.
-They were provided by a panel of the others (Other users) which also displayed the success ratio of the previously inquired users encoded in the colour of each tile.
-Inquired advices were displayed in the Advice panel.
+The task was to estimate the number of circles shown for a limited time (5 s).
+On the answering interface (above), users were allowed to see the previous answer of other selected users (10 at most, chosen by them).
+These were provided by a panel of the others (Other users), which also displayed the success ratio of the previously chosen users encoded in the colour of each tile.
+Inquired advice was displayed in the Advice panel rival tile, but no other information was available.
+In fact, the rivals were displayed in a random permutation for each player in order to avoid potential biases introduced by the order of the tiles (Fig. 4.4).

-For the analysis of the game logs various methods were used in order to represent the social structure at the end of the game by a graph.
-In this graph nodes represented the players, and a directed edge indicated a leader-follower type relation between the players: in the case the source node often asked advice from the target node the direction of the edge pointed from the target to the source node (Fig. 4.5).
+For the analysis of the game logs, various methods were used in order to represent the social structure at the end of the game with a graph.
+In this graph, nodes represented the players, and a directed edge indicated a leader-follower type relationship between the players: in the case in which the source node often asked advice from the target node, the direction of the edge pointed from the target to the source node (Fig. 4.5).
 Global reaching centrality (GRC) was used to quantitatively describe the level of hierarchy in the resulting networks.
-Importantly, GRC was significantly higher in real setups than in those with a randomized version of the corresponding networks or the randomized control experiments.
+Importantly, GRC was significantly higher in real set-ups than in those with a randomized version of the corresponding networks or the randomized control experiments.